vibhav-gupta1989/keras2cpp/README.md

 ```

 ### Step 3
 If you want to build with cmake, install cmake and Visual Studio on your system.
+If you want to build components independently, go to Step 4.

 Create a folder named "build" in the root directory.
 Then run the following command
 ```
 cmake -B build -G "Visual Studio 17 2022" -DCMAKE_BUILD_TYPE=Debug
 ```